KacGas/Blog/README.md

-# Single-Page-Application (SPA) Project
+# Blog website

-This project is a Single Page Application (SPA) built using Java and Spring Boot.
+This project is a blog website built using Java and Spring Boot.
 The primary objective is to demonstrate a modern web application using Java 17.0.9 and Spring Boot 3.2.5, leveraging the powerful development tools provided by JetBrains.

 ## Table of Contents
 * [Features](#features)